AmedeeBulle/oci-iot-samples/samples/python/aq-sub/README.md

 If not, review the [Direct database connection example](../query-db/README.md) in this repository.

-The provided script allows you to subscribe to the raw messages stream.
+The provided scripts allows you to subscribe to the raw and normalized message streams.

 ## Concepts